MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-psgetcurrentthreadteb.md

 ## -description

-The <b>PsGetCurrentThreadTeb</b> routine returns the Thread Environment Block (TEB) of the current thread.
+The <b>PsGetCurrentThreadTeb</b> routine returns the Thread Environment Block (TEB) of the current thread, or NULL.
 The call must be made in kernel-mode.

 ## -parameters